Menu

 • The energy, enthusiasm and eager expectation of working with pupils in the classroom

-• A role that lets you share your passion for your subject, especially in secondary and the opportunity, too, to refresh your subject expertise
+• A role that lets you share your passion for your subject, especially in secondary, and the opportunity, too, to develop your subject expertise

 • A high chance of gaining employment at the end of your training